 February is prime time to do your major spring rose pruning.
 We use Valentine’s Day as a good marker for when to start and the first week of March to have completed this gardening task.
 In general, you are removing old, broken and damaged canes, with the goal of ending up with 6-8 healthy canes cut down to a height of about 24”.
 (You may get fewer blooms but they will be bigger, pruning the plant a little taller will give you more blooms but they will be smaller.)

 Exceptions to rose pruning in February are: groundcover roses (they don’t usually need to be cut down too severely, just to maintain shape), old garden roses (wait until after spring bloom to prune), and climbing roses have a more specific way to prune and train.
 Sterilized and sharp pruners are a must for this task.
 Need your pruners sharpened?
-Come see Larry Smith with “Hello Sharpness”, at our Bandera location on Saturdays from 9AM – 1PM, to get a professional sharpening.
+Take advantage of dropping your tools off at the “Hello Sharpness”, box at both of our locations for professional sharpening.